geoadmin/mf-geoadmin3/chsdi/static/doc/source/api/examples.rst

 OpenLayers Examples
 ~~~~~~~~~~~~~~~~~~~

-All OpenLayers 3 examples are supposed to work with the GeoAdmin API. `OpenLayers 3 Examples <http://ol3js.org/en/master/examples/>`_.
+- `OpenLayers 3 Examples <http://ol3js.org/en/master/examples/>`_.
+All OpenLayers 3 examples are supposed to work with the GeoAdmin API.

-The OpenLayers 3 documentation is available `here <http://ol3js.org/>`_.

-The GeoAdmin API uses the master branch of `OpenLayers 3 <https://github.com/openlayers/ol3/tree/master>`_.